hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <table border=1> <col style="width:50%"><col style="width:50%"><tr><td>
-Let's start working on making rtLite and TensorflowJS working together in the browser.
+Let's start making rtLite and TensorflowJS work together in the browser.
 It can be done, just needs a community.

 </td><td>
 Also serial output can be tested in th browswer <br>